 Milestone Summary Key Milestone Milestone Due Date [e.g., Q2, FY 2017] Milestone Status [e.g., Complete, On-Track, Missed, Ongoing] Comments [Provide discussion of Progress, changes from last update, Anticipated Barriers or other Issues Related to Milestone Completion] Complete a Preliminary Zero Trust Maturity Baseline Assessment.
 Q1, FY 2022 Complete We completed an assessment of three target systems.
 The results will help us identify maturity gaps and develop a Zero Trust architecture.
 Submit to OMB and CISA an implementation plan for FY 2022-FY 2024 for OMB concurrence, and an implementation budget estimate for FY 2023-2024.
 Q2, FY 2022 Complete The CIO submitted the Zero Trust Implementation Plan for the Department on March 29, 2022.
 Build and submit to CISA and GSA a list of internet accessible systems utilizing domains other than ".gov".
 Q2, FY 2023 Complete An initial list of DNS names has been established.
 As part of the continuous monitoring effort, IRM continues to discover through research that all department websites are tracked and reported in the iMatrix system tool, a request was made to update the necessary fields to create the other than ".gov" list.
 Furthermore, E-CISO receives weekly reports for non.gov websites.
 Develop a set of initial categorizations for sensitive electronic documents.
 Q3, FY 2022 Complete The Department enables information protection within Azure Information Protection (AIP) Office 365 and MS Office Product suite.
 Deploy phishing-resistant authentication mechanism for all multi-factor enabled public-facing Department systems.
-Q2, FY 2023 On Track The Department has deployed KnowB4, which was authorized July 2022.
-Furthermore, OKTA is being installed as an enterprise solution to enforce phishing-authentication flows for applications.
+Q2, FY 2023 Missed The Department leverages PIV cards for phishing- resistant MFA while partnering with other government agencies to test and certify Okta FastPass as additional option by October 2023.